What’s the Story Behind the Creation of 13 Piccadilly Terrace?

 And How Large is 13 Piccadilly Terrace?

-The house measures 70cm in width and 132m in height with a depth of 64cm and has 13 rooms – which is rather appropriate for this particular model!
+The house measures 70cm in width and 132cm in height with a depth of 64cm.

 Was the Design Process of 13 Piccadilly Terrace a Dream to Create or a Nightmare?

-The journey from bare wood to the creation of an atmospheric grand house was a challenge!
+The journey from bare wood to the creation of an atmospheric grand house has been a challenge!

 However, the basement kitchen WAS a dream to create!